 It has long been observed that pottery appears in the Southern African archaeological record prior to the arrival of the Bantu.
-A recent review concludes; 'Thinwalled, fibre tempered pottery appears [in Southern Africa] two to four centuries before the arrival of Iron Age agro-pastoralists who were uniformly associated with thick-walled ceramics' (SADR & SAMPSON 2006).
-Thin-walled pottery, is often identified as Bambata ware in the literature since the early 1980s although this only designates one subtype (ROBBINS ET AL. 2008).
-SADR (2008) provides a comprehensive review of the differentiation between the two pottery types.
-He says 'thin ware is found in small and large, open and sheltered sites, always associated with LSA stone tools, some combination of hunter-gatherer-forager-fisher-herder subsistence pattern and no evidence for the cultivation of domestic crops' (SADR 2008:106).
-Surveys of the Kavango river on the northern fringe of the Kalahari 2005-2007 have provided evidence for a Ceramic Later Stone Age (CLSA) associated with microlithic tools, pottery and sheep dated to the 1st millennium BC
+A recent review concludes; 'Thin-walled, fibre tempered pottery appears [in Southern Africa] two to four centuries before the arrival of Iron Age agro-pastoralists who were uniformly associated with thick-walled ceramics' (Sadr & Sampson 2006).
+Thin-walled pottery, is often identified as Bambata ware in the literature since the early 1980s although this only designates one subtype Figure 3.
+Khoi cow depicted at the Cape, 1778

-(KOSE & RICHTER 2007).
-VOGELSANG & WENDT (2007) map the CLSA sites for Namibia, where they are abundant along the coastal strip but thinly scattered in the interior.
-SMITH (2005, 2006) has argued for a connection between the thin-walled 'Pastoral Neolithic' ceramics of East Africa with those of Southern Africa (described in ROBERTSHAW 1990:198).
-In particular, he compares the spouted wares of Hyrax Hill and Ngamuriak in Kenya with the spouted pots at Bambata in Zimbabwe and those from the Western Cape (SMITH 2005:177).
+(Robbins et al 2008).
+Sadr (2008) provides a comprehensive review of the differentiation between the two pottery types.
+He says 'thin ware is found in small and large, open and sheltered sites, always associated with LSA stone tools, some combination of hunter-gatherer-forager-fisher-herder subsistence pattern and no evidence for the cultivation of domestic crops' (Sadr 2008:106).
+Surveys of the Kavango river on the northern fringe of the Kalahari 2005-2007 have provided evidence for a Ceramic Later Stone Age (CLSA) associated with microlithic tools, pottery and sheep dated to the 1st millennium BC (Kose & Richter 2007).
+Vogelsang & Wendt (2007) map the CLSA sites for Namibia, where they are abundant along the coastal strip but thinly scattered in the interior.
+Smith (2005, 2006) has argued for a connection between the thinwalled 'Pastoral Neolithic' ceramics of East Africa with those of Southern Africa (described in Robertshaw 1990: 198).
+In particular, he compares the spouted wares of Hyrax Hill and Ngamuriak in Kenya with the spouted pots at Bambata in Zimbabawe and those from the Western Cape (Smith 2005: 177).
 Indeed, he floats the suggestion that these are actually milking pots.
 This comparison remains controversial but would certainly fit with the argument of this paper.
-Given that the pottery is broadly contemporaneous with arrival of pastoralism, it would not be extravagant to assume that it was part of the same wave of introductions, although SADR & SAMPSON (2006) argue for independent invention.
+Given that the pottery is broadly contemporaneous with arrival of pastoralism, it would not be extravagant to assume that it was part of the same wave of introductions, although Sadr & Sampson (2006) argue for independent invention.